DB Class V 65: Operations

 The locomotives were initially deployed in the area of Marburg/Lahn ahead of light passenger trains, but in 1964 they were replaced by the more powerful V 100.
 After that, five examples were used for shunting duties at Puttgarden ferryboat station until 1980, being stationed at the depot (Bahnbetriebswerk) at Puttgarden.
 The remainder were employed at Hamburg-Altona where their duties included working on the Hamburg Harbour railway.

 Locomotive V 65 001 has been preserved and, after a term with the Meppen-Haselünne Railway is now looked after by the Osnabrück Steam Railway Society (Osnabrücker Dampflokfreunden) and is used as a museum railway engine.
 Another V65, number V 65 011, has been loaned by the DB Museum to the Bochum-Dahlhausen Railway Museum owned by the DGEG.

 Appearance in film

-In the first scenes of the 1962 film Die Tür mit den sieben Schlössern (The Door with the Seven Locks) a DB V 65 engine can clearly be seen standing in the station.
+In the first scenes of the 1962 film Die Tür mit den sieben Schlössern (The Door with the Seven Locks) a pair of DB V 65 engines (V65 005 and 007) can clearly be seen standing in the station.
 This reveals that the scenes were filmed in a German station and not - as the film tries to suggest by the use of various English signs - at a station in London.